 Glasshouse Walk (formerly Glasshouse Street), just off the Albert Embankment, is now the only reminder that the glass making industry was once an internationally important industry in Vauxhall.

 The Venetians protected their technology very successfully, including when working abroad, and grew rich on its proceeds.
 But foreigners began to challenge Italian dominance through various innovations from the 1600s onwards.
 For instance, a British patent was granted to Sir W Slingsby in 1610 for burning coal instead of wood in glass furnaces.
-The use of wood was then made illegal in England and, in 1617, Sir Richard Mansel acquired the sole rights for making glass throughout the blog.allstream.com country.
-Most monopoly rights and patents lapsed during Oliver Cromwell’s Protectorate (1649-1660) but, in 1663, the Duke of Buckingham, although unable to obtain a renewal of the monopoly, secured a ban on the importation of much specialised glass, thus paving the way for his own investment in glass-making in Vauxhall (1670) and Greenwich.
+The use of wood was then made illegal in England and, in 1617, Sir Richard Mansel acquired the sole rights for making glass throughout the country.
+Most monopoly rights and patents lapsed during Oliver Cromwell’s Protectorate (1649-1660) but, in 1663, the Duke of Buckingham, although unable to obtain a renewal of the monopoly, secured a ban on the importation of only today much specialised glass, thus paving the bhavayogastudio.com way for his own investment in glass-making in Vauxhall (1670) and Greenwich.

 Why Vauxhall?
 In part, this was because the fumes from glass works were highly polluting and so glassmaking was prohibited anywhere near the City of London.
 Also, the nearby river was also very useful for transporting coal and sand to the works.